inexorgame-obsolete/blog-data/post/2017/09-28-inexor-hackathon-2017.md

 #### Alright.
 Shut up, take my money.
 When will this awesomeness come?
 We will make a live release to showcase the system at the Hackathon.
-So, expect the release to be ready on October 7, 4pm.
+So, expect the release to be ready on October 7, 4 pm.
 There will be a dedicated blog post that covers the new release more in-depth, of course.